srinu6/Stereo-3D-Object-Detection-for-Autonomous-Driving/README.md

 u′r = (x − b + w 2 cosθ + l 2sinθ)/(z − w 2 sinθ + l 2cosθ).
 Truncated edges are dropped on above seven equations.
 These multivariate equations are solved via Gauss-Newton method.

-This project contains the implementation of our CVPR 2019 paper arxiv.
+This project contains the implementation of CVPR 2019 paper <a href="https://arxiv.org/pdf/1902.09738.pdf">arxiv</a>.

 # Execution Instructions:
 These instructions are taken from <a href="https://github.com/HKUST-Aerial-Robotics/Stereo-RCNN">here</a>